 Cholesterol and Heart Health are closely connected, as high levels of bad cholesterol can increase the risk of heart disease, heart attack, and stroke.
 Cholesterol plays a crucial role in heart health, yet it is often misunderstood.
-While the body needs some cholesterol to function properly, excess cholesterol in the blood can lead to serious heart problems.
-High cholesterol is one of the main contributors to heart disease, heart attacks, and stroke, and like high blood pressure, it often shows no symptoms.

-Understanding the relationship between cholesterol and heart health empowers individuals to make informed lifestyle choices and seek early treatment.
 This article provides a complete guide to cholesterol, its types, health risks, and how to maintain healthy levels to protect your heart.

 What Is Cholesterol?

-Cholesterol is a waxy, fat-like substance found in the blood and in every cell of the body.
+The simplest cholesterol definition: a waxy, fat-like substance found in the blood and in every cell of the body.
 It is essential for producing hormones, vitamin D, and substances that help digest food.

 Cholesterol comes from two sources: